 We all want the same outcome.
 Auto (and most other) manufacturers work in very competitive marketplaces that are highly dependent on customer perception.
 If the issue with your product can be resolved in a way that makes you smile, the manufacturer wants that outcome.
 I want that outcome.
 I am looking for reasons to say “yes.”
 Help me find them.

 When not paddling, biking or shooting, Phil Dawson provides technical services for a global auto manufacturer.
 He, his sweetheart Donna and their four extraordinary daughters live in and around Jarrettsville, Maryland.
-His previous blogs were Course Correction, A Thanksgiving Prayer and Life After Amazon.
+His previous blogs were Course Correction, Thanksgiving Prayer and Life After Amazon.
 You can contact Phil via LinkedIn.